 But those sweet days soon ended.
 On October 25, 2019, Subcool shocked me with this news:

 “We just got robbed at gunpoint by nearly 30 Maricopa County sheriff officers.
 They stole everything, including all my money, seeds, plants, medicine, vehicles and my bank accounts.
 Apparently someone narked on me.
 I thought I was totally legal and compliant.
 This is devastating,” he said.

-At first, he wanted Growing Marijuana Perfectly to have all the insider details of the raid and to do a big article about it, but his attorney told him that could harm his chances of beating the charges or escaping a prison sentence.
+At first, he wanted Growing Marijuana Perfectly to do a “big article” about the raid, but his attorneys told him that would harm his chances of beating the charges or escaping a prison sentence.

 Arpaio fancied himself a celebrity sheriff, and was constantly in the news because of lawsuits, and reports of his department’s racial profiling, embezzlement, abused and dead prisoners, entrapment, and his right-wing comments expressing hatred of Latinos and other immigrants.

 During Arpaio’s 15 years in office, there were big-money lawsuits won by inmates abused in his jails, a $100 million misallocation of county funds, failed prosecutions of politicians and judges, and disgusting mishandling of 400 sex crime cases—many involving children.